 A Fibre channel SAN requires a dedicated data network, separate from the LAN and this is costly to provision.
 It also requires that all the devices attached to the SAN be fitted with expensive Fibre Channel HBAs.
 An IP SAN removes this requirement as it works over the same network as the user traffic and used standard HBAs.

-However it is best to implement iSCSI on a VLAN to isolate the traffic.
+This may be an issue as storage traffic will compete with user traffic, so it is best to implement iSCSI on a VLAN to isolate the traffic.
 Standard SCSI is limited to short distances, typically tens of meters. iSCSI encapsulates SCSI commands in TCP/IP packets and can send them over more or less any distance.
 This is useful for compliance driven long distance replication as this needs to transmit at block level.
 Of course, fibre does this but it is more expensive. iSCSI also drives IO at block level and is relatively cheap.

 Most SAN switches are multi-protocol, so they will support and combine IP and Fibre channel in a SAN and can convert between SCSI and FC protocols.

 SCSI express is a combination of a SCSI disk interface and PCI express connectivity.
 It was designed to manage the high I/O requirements of solid state disks.
 The alternative architecture is NVMe (Non-Volatile Memory express), which will potentially provide a standard interface that will work from notebooks to enterprise servers.
 NVMe will also support SAS and SATA interfaces.